 - The best ways to keep it healthy, begin with - sleeping well, hydrate properly, don’t miss out on any meals and make sure they’re nutritionally well-balanced

-- Try and incorporate certain foods in your diet that are good for your immune system
+- Try and incorporate certain foods in your daily diet that are good for your immune system

 - You can always opt for dietary nutritional supplements if your regular meals aren’t hacking it